-Trying to keep up with teenage slang reminded me how confusing jargon can be.
+Trying to keep up with teenage slang reminded me how confusing family law jargon can be.
 In family law, the terms usually are an abbreviation, a case name, a true technical word, or a legal term.
 Words are crucial in legal interpretation, but “legalese” can create confusion.
 So, here are a few commonly used Alberta family law terms:

 Adjourn: Postpone, or move to another date.
 This is for court dates.